 Now let’s look at CLOs.
 They are intrinsically less risky than asset-backed-securities CDOs, which the press took to calling just “CDOs”.

 Those CDOs were resecuritizations.
 They were created from the riskiest parts of mortgage securitizations made of risky loans, as in subprime or Alt-As.
 Those tranches usually represented only 3% of the entire deal.
-They’d be worth 100% if the losses on the subprime RMBS was 8% or less, and totally wiped out if the losses were higher than 11%.
+They’d be worth 100% if the losses on the subprime RMBS were 8% or less, and totally wiped out if the losses were higher than 11%.
 Since subprime losses averaged more like 40%, nearly all these CDOs were complete wipeouts.